Monaco winger Onyekuru aiming for Premier League return | Goal.com

 "I hope to make a good season or two and hopefully the future will be bright."

-The Super Eagles winger recently ended his second temporary stint at Galatasaray where he returned a goal after 10 Super Lig matches in the second-half of the 2019-20 season.
+The Super Eagles winger recently ended his second temporary stint at Galatasaray where he returned with a goal after 10 Super Lig matches in the second half of the 2019-20 season.

 Onyekuru has been a regular fixture in Gernot Rohr's Super Eagles set-up since his debut outing against Togo in an international friendly in June 2017.